MevenBertrand/MevenBertrand.github.io/content/pages/about-en.md

 ## News

+- 2025/02 – A [new preprint](/category/publications) is out, on how to certify conversion-checking algorithms.
+- 2025/01 – Our [paper on MetaCoq](https://dl.acm.org/doi/10.1145/3706056) has appeared at the Journal of the ACM.
 - 2024/12 – I will be in the PC of [ITP '25](https://icetcs.github.io/frocos-itp-tableaux25/itp/).
 - 2024/10 – I will be lecturing two courses this year, [Denotational Semantics](https://www.cl.cam.ac.uk/teaching/2425/DenotSem/) and [Proof Assistants](https://www.cl.cam.ac.uk/teaching/2425/L81/).
 - 2024/09 – A [new version](https://inria.hal.science/hal-04077552) of our MetaCoq paper is out.